Vasectomy & Vasectomy Reversal

 A vasectomy doesn’t affect your hormones, sex drive, or sexual function in any way.
 The only permanent change is that your ejaculate lacks sperm in the future.

 After a vasectomy, you’re not sterile immediately.
-Your Urology Associates of Mobile doctor schedules a sperm analysis after your vasectomy to make sure that there’s no sperm in your ejaculate.
+Your Urology Associates doctor schedules a sperm analysis after your vasectomy to make sure that there’s no sperm in your ejaculate.
 When your sperm count is zero, your doctor typically tells you that it’s safe to rely on the vasectomy for birth control.

 How Effective is a Vasectomy?